CloudVE/cloudbridge/docs/topics/dashboard.rst

 equivalent-of-aws-internet-gateways-in-azure?
 forum=WAVirtualMachinesVirtualNetwork>`_.

-Finally, Firewall Rules in Azure only differ from traditional unlabeled resources by the fact that they do not take a `name` parameter at creation.
+Finally, Firewall Rules in Azure differ from traditional unlabeled resources by the fact that they do not take a `name` parameter at creation.
 These rules can be found within each Firewall (i.e. Security Group) in the Azure web portal, and will have an automatically generated `name` of the form